Corsica Travel Guide and Places to Visit in Corsica

-Corsica is almost the perfect holiday destination, basking in the mediterranean sunshine off the south of France.
-With hundreds of perfect beaches, magnificent scenery (both on the coast and inland in the mountains), lovely towns and villages that simply belong in the surrounding landscape, and of course the climate all coming together to create a perfect destination.
+The island of Corsica is almost the perfect holiday destination, basking in the Mediterranean sunshine off the south of France and to the west of Italy.
+Hundreds of perfect beaches, magnificent scenery (both on the coast and inland in the mountains), attractive harbour towns resorts and numerous small villages hidden in the surrounding landscape, and of course the perfect Mediterranean climate, all come together to create an ideal travel destination.

-The hundreds of beaches and 1,000 kilometre of coastline of Corsica form the basis of many holidays on the island, with swimming, snorkelling, wind-surfing, scuba diving and sunbathing being the most popular activities.
-But try to spend some time exploring the other highlights!
+It is certainly the resorts, beaches and 1,000 kilometres of coastline that are the main attraction for the majority if holidays on Corsica, with swimming, snorkelling, wind-surfing, scuba diving, sightseeing and sunbathing being the most popular activities...... but try to spend some time exploring the other highlights, there is a great deal to discover and enjoy throughout the island!

 Corsica: an introduction